Lothar Wolleh: Legacy

 Wolleh's photograph of René Magritte and his wife is said to have inspired singer-songwriter Paul Simon to compose the ballad "Rene And Georgette Magritte With Their Dog After The War".

 In his work, Lothar Wolleh pursued idiosyncratic creative principles that gave his portraits an unmistakable signature.
 His works are precisely designed and staged through a clear, often strictly symmetrical image structure.
 The portrayed persons are usually placed as a whole figure on the vertical central axis in the upper half of the picture.
 Often the camera is on the ground or near the ground, so that the foreground occupies almost the entire lower half of the picture, establishing a base with a clear horizon line dividing the image area.
 Characteristicly, he used black and white photography, in the context of a basically square format.
-In total, Lothar Wolleh is known to have portrayed 109 artists.
+In total, Lothar Wolleh is known to have portrayed 160 artists.

+Estate and Reception

-In 2007, the comprehensive retrospective Lothar Wolleh – Eine Wiederentdeckung: Fotografien 1959 bis 1979 (Lothar Wolleh - A Rediscovery: Photographs 1959 to 1979) was shown in Germany at Kunsthalle Bremen, Stadtmuseum Hofheim, Kunstmuseum Ahlen, and the Deutschherrenhaus Koblenz.
+After his early death, Lothar Wolleh’s oeuvre initially receded from public attention.
+His son, Oliver Wolleh, undertook the systematic cataloguing, organization, and scholarly processing of the photographic estate.
+Since the 2000s, exhibitions and publications have been initiated; in 2005, the Kunsthalle Bremen presented the first comprehensive solo exhibition.Lothar Wolleh – Eine Wiederentdeckung: Fotografien 1959 bis 1979 (Lothar Wolleh - A Rediscovery: Photographs 1959 to 1979) was shown in Germany at Kunsthalle Bremen, Stadtmuseum Hofheim, Kunstmuseum Ahlen, and the Deutschherrenhaus Koblenz.

+With the establishment of the Lothar Wolleh Raum, a permanent venue for presentation, research, and archival work was created.
+In addition to the conservation of the holdings, its activities include the digital documentation and contextualization of the oeuvre, as well as its international dissemination through exhibitions, events, and publications.Lothar Wolleh Estate is a member of the "Deutsche Fotorat" (German Council of Photography).
+Furthermore, collaborations exist with foundations and the estates of the portrayed artists.